 Our NC Medicare Attorneys Explain the Payment Process

 Medicare is a federal health insurance program for people who are 65 or older, and people with End-Stage Renal Disease.
 Additionally, if you qualify for Social Security Disability (SSD) benefits due to a health condition or an injury that prevents you from working, then you automatically qualify for Medicare coverage as well, regardless of your age.
 In this case, you must wait two years after you become eligible for SSD for your Medicare coverage to begin.
 Many people use Medicare as their sole health insurance coverage.
 However, you may also use it as a companion plan or as a backup to a health insurance policy that you have through your employer, spouse, former employer or union.
 If you use Medicare to pay your medical bills after an accident, then an attorney can assist you in repaying these costs after a settlement or verdict.

-Our North Carolina attorneys have been handling Medicare issues for over 30 years as part of our representation of injured clients.
+Our North Carolina personal injury lawyers have been handling Medicare issues for over 30 years as part of our representation of injured clients.
 Our Social Security disability attorneys assist clients in initial Medicare enrollment, while our personal injury lawyers frequently handle conditional payment reimbursement issues.
 If you received a notice that you must refund Medicare certain payments or need assistance with disability benefits and healthcare, then we can help.
-Contact our Medicare attorneys today to find out how we can help you afford your healthcare.
+Contact our attorneys today to find out how we can help you afford your healthcare.